This guide provides some basic information on how deep cycle batteries work, some of the associated terminology and different chemistry types.

 Buy Gel batteries in our online store.
 Discount prices, same day shipping on stocked items!

-Lithium ion batteries are quite different to conventional deep cycle batteries and are set to spark a revolution in grid-connected residential energy storage.
+Lithium ion batteries are quite different to conventional deep cycle batteries and have sparked a revolution in grid-connected residential energy storage.
 We’ve created a separate, more in-depth article on this topic – check out our home battery storage guide.
+You can also view our range of next-generation home battery systems.

 Renewable energy systems usually use a low-charge or low voltage warning light or a low-voltage cut-off switch to prevent the type of damage that will shorten the battery’s life.